-Liz McNiven looks at David Gulpilil’s 40-year career and the profound impact he has had on Australian film.
+Pioneering Indigenous actor, dancer, painter and storyteller, David Gulpilil Ridjimiraril Dalaithngu AM, known professionally as David Gulpilil, has died, aged 68.
+Liz McNiven looks back at his 50-year career and the profound impact he has had on Australian film.

 David Gulpilil changed the way the Australian screen represents Aboriginal peoples and their cultural heritage.
 He has brought the realism of ethnography into his portrayal of Aboriginality, replacing earlier derogatory and degrading representations of his people within Australian feature films.
 His presence also ended the reign of non-Aboriginal actors playing Aboriginal character roles.